Shaga-Matula/Iceberg/README.md

 ## Special Thanks
-- Thanks to Gareth McGirr Mentor
+- Thanks to Gareth McGirr Mentor.
-- Thanks to Paul Thomas O’Riordan (The Facilitator)
+- Thanks to Paul Thomas O’Riordan (The Facilitator).
+- Special Thanks to Molly Papas Gleeson (16 Years) for proofreading.